emberjs/rfcs/text/0000-deprecate-ember-k.md

   baz: Ember.K
 }

-derp.foo().bar().baz();
+derp.foo().bar().baz(); // O_o
 ```

 # Transition Path

 The obvious first step is to make sure Ember, Ember-data and other pieces of the
-ecosystem don't use `Ember.K.`.
+ecosystem don't use `Ember.K.` internally.

-The suggested path is intentionally not give `Ember.K` an import path in the new JS modules
+The suggested transition is to *intentionally* not give `Ember.K` an import path in the new JS modules
-being discussed in #176, or give it a import path that is clearly privated.
+being discussed in #176 or give it a import path that is clearly private.

 Part of that RFC states that some sort of shim mode will allow people to keep using
 `import Ember from 'ember';` for a while.
 Is in that shim where we could put a deprecation: